brianalwillis/virtual-home-lab/active-directory.md

 ## 👣 STEP-BY-STEP: SETTING UP THE DOMAIN CONTROLLER

-### Step 1: `Virtual Machine` Creation and Provisioning
+### Step 1: `Server 19` Virtual Machine Creation and Provisioning

 The virtual machine, named `Domain-Controller`, was configured as a domain controller using the `Windows Server 2019 ISO`.
-It was provisioned with 2 GB of RAM and 4 virtual CPUs to support `Active Directory` and core infrastructure services.
+It was provisioned with 2048 MB of RAM and 4 virtual CPUs to support `Active Directory` and core infrastructure services.

 <img width="755" height="580" alt="Lab 1" src="https://github.com/user-attachments/assets/e081d054-9449-483e-a0cf-f4a4de7ce8d5" /></br>